logan-waite/dev-frontend-test/react/README.md

 | Node | ~ 14.15 | [NodeJS](https://nodejs.org/en/) |
 | NPM | ^ 6.14 | [NodeJS](https://nodejs.org/en/) (bundled with NodeJS) |

-Once you have these installed, you can build the project via a terminal window using this command:
+Once you have these installed, navigate to the `react` directory in a terminal window and run:

 ```commandline
 npm install